vue-styleguidist/vue-styleguidist/docs/Docgen.md

 ### Script Handlers

-To handle scripts, we can registrer them this way.
+To handle scripts, we can register them this way.
 Each handler is a JavaScript function following this prototype.

 ```ts
 export default function handler(